Your Qualification for University Studies

 Innovative, Curious and Future-oriented

 The learn families of the upper secondary school at Klax consists of 50 students.
 We offer a high level of methodological competence and excellent professional support for every student.
 The qualification phase in grades 12 and 13 is preceded by a one-year introductory phase in grade 11, during which the students deepen and expand their skills.
-Our teachers pay great attention to students' personal circumstances and learning disabilities (attention deficit disorder, LRS, dyscalculia, etc.) so that they have the opportunity to graduate successfully.
+Our teachers pay great attention to students' personal circumstances and learning difficulties (attention deficit disorder, LRS, dyscalculia, etc.) so that they have the opportunity to graduate successfully.

-- individual specialist focuses: Choice of basic and advanced courses
+- Individual specialist focuses: Choice of basic and advanced courses

 - Individual learning counselling and intensive support